AOrgla/front_petmanagement/README.md

 * User registration with input fields validation
 * User login - username input is not case-sensitive
 * User can add pets - all fields are mandatory!
-* User can edit pets (every property except database Pet code)
+* User can edit pets (every property except Pet code)
 * User can delete pets
 * Pet code is unique and it applies globally.